-Ronaldo added a fourth eight minutes later before Mateo Kovacic made it seven, Benzema adding a third for a hat-trick of his own to complete the rout.
+Ronaldo added a fourth eight minutes later, before Mateo Kovacic made it seven.
+Benzema completed his own hat-trick to complete the rout.

-It was incredibly the second of three hat-tricks Ronaldo would score in the competition that season as Real Madrid were crowned champions of Europe once more, the most any player has ever scored in a single campaign.
+It was incredibly the second of three hat-tricks Ronaldo scored in the competition that season as Real Madrid were crowned champions of Europe.
+It is the most trebles any player has ever scored in a single campaign.

 Raheem Sterling – 11 minutes (Manchester City 5-1 Atalanta, 22/10/2019)

-The Italian side arrived in the competition amid much excitement following the domestic success of their free-scoring style, but soon discovered the Champions League was a step up after being dismantled by Pep Guardiola’s side at the Etihad.
+The Italian side arrived in the competition amid much excitement following the domestic success of their free-scoring style, but soon discovered the Champions League was a step up after being dismantled at the Etihad.

-Sterling was the star of the show in a brilliant individual display, providing an assist for Sergio Aguero and winning a penalty for the same player to convert before taking over with a ruthless display of finishing.
+Sterling was the star of the show in a brilliant display, as he provided an assist for Sergio Aguero and won a penalty for the same player to convert before taking over with a ruthless display of finishing.

-The visitors had no answer for Sterling’s speed and movement as he helped himself to a hat-trick within just 11 minutes, his improvement around the penalty area evident as City’s attacking prowess shone through in style.
+The visitors had no answer for Sterling’s speed and movement as he helped himself to a hat-trick within just 11 minutes, the Premier League side too good and too clinical for their Italian opposition.

 Mike Newell – 9 minutes (Blackburn 4-1 Rosenborg, 06/12/1995)

-Blackburn entered the 1995/96 edition of the Champions League as Premier League winners following a first title success in 81 years, the heavy investment of owner Jack Walker propelling the Lancashire side amongst Europe’s elite.
+Blackburn entered the 1995/96 edition of the Champions League as Premier League winners following a first title success in 81 years, as the heavy investment of owner Jack Walker propelled the Lancashire side into Europe’s elite.

-Their first venture into the tournament ended in disappointing fashion, however, as they were eliminated in the group stage, losing four and drawing once in their opening five fixtures.
+Their first venture into the tournament ended in disappointing fashion, however, as Rovers were eliminated in the group stage, losing four and drawing once in their opening five fixtures.

 Alan Shearer had opened the scoring from the penalty spot for Rovers, before Newell – who had spent much of the previous season as back-up to Shearer and Chris Sutton – scored three times in nine minutes, netting a perfect hat-trick of left foot, right foot and header.